jatwell93/sp-reporter/README.md

 ---
 ## UPDATE TO ORIGINAL

-This is a forked version of the [original sp-reporter plugin](https://github.com/dougcooper/sp-reporter) with significant enhancements to the Current Tasks feature:
+This is a forked version of the [original sp-reporter plugin](https://github.com/dougcooper/sp-reporter) adding a Current Tasks feature:

 ### Key Differences from Original